AlexPritchard/Projects/Text/README.md

 **Markdown to HTML Converter** - Converts Markdown formatted text into HTML files.
 Implement basic tags like `p`, `strong`, `em` etc. *Optional: Implement all tags from [Markdown Syntax Docs](daringfireball.net/projects/markdown/syntax).*

+**CD Key Generator** - Generates a unique key for your applications to use based on some arbitrary algorithm that you can specify.
+Great for software developers looking to make shareware that can be activated.

 **Regex Query Tool** - A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
 It will run the regular expression against the source text and return any matches or flag errors in the regular expression.